UPPMAX/programming_formalisms/docs/development_design/excercise_1_Design.md

         - presentation
             - header of graphs (name)
             - axis labels
-    - When the program is run, user should be able to decide which analysis to perform, for instance wit arguments from the commandline.
+    - When the program is run, user should be able to decide which analysis to perform, for instance with arguments from the commandline.
+    - Make sure to that it can load other data.

     ???- question "How?"

-        - modular design
+        - Modular design
         - Different teams get different tasks focus
         - Start with Uppsala file
         - If time allows make program more general: